jbittel/django-mama-cas/docs/security.rst

 Security
 ========

-This is not intended to be a comprehensive security document, but is a high level introduction or refresher for some security best practices resources.
+This is a high level introduction or refresher for recommended configuration options and some security best practices resources.
 Properly securing a CAS server means understanding your specific security requirements and any unique aspects of your setup.
+This is not intended to be a comprehensive security guide.
 It is important to understand each component of your specific stack and ensure it is configured properly.

 MamaCAS Configuration
 ---------------------